 Do you want to get your financial life in order?

 Do you want to finally be responsible about your money?

 Do you finally want to start saving money for emergencies, life events, and retirement?

 Do you finally want to start paying down debt?

-Then- no gimmicks, no tricks, no “no-spend days”.
+Then- no gimmicks, no tricks, no “no-spend days.”
 Basic budgeting.
-Take a pen and paper and figure out where you want your money to go and then follow it.
-Make a budget and stick to it and then you can do all those things.
+Take a pen and paper, figure out where you want your money to go, and then follow it.
+Make a budget and stick to it, and then you can do all those things.

-My very first piece of advice to anyone looking to get there financial life in order is: MAKE A BUDGET.
+My very first piece of advice to anyone looking to get their financial life in order is: MAKE A BUDGET.